GSA/idmanagement.gov/_fpki/announcements/07_fpki-repository-migration.md

 ## What Should I Do?
 This change will be transparent to Relying Parties, and should not require any agency action.

-The FPKI Community Interoperability Test Environment HTTP repository (http://http.cite.fpki-lab.gov) has used the new service since June 2018 with no reported issues.
+The FPKI Community Interoperability Test Environment HTTP repository [http://http.cite.fpki-lab.gov](http://http.cite.fpki-lab.gov){:class="usa-link usa-link--external"} has used the new service since June 2018 with no reported issues.

 A new base URL is available for anyone who would like to test the planned repository service update before the April 22, 2019 migration.
-For example, to download a copy of the Federal Common Policy CA certificate using the cloud-based hosting solution, navigate to http://cdn.http.fpki.gov/fcpca/fcpca.crt.
+For example, to download a copy of the Federal Common Policy CA certificate using the cloud-based hosting solution, navigate to [http://cdn.http.fpki.gov/fcpca/fcpca.crt](http://cdn.http.fpki.gov/fcpca/fcpca.crt){:class="usa-link usa-link--external"}.

 Contact fpki-help@gsa.gov with the subject “CDN Test Issue” if you'd like to learn more about testing or if you have any issues.